 Report card could be better?
 Use the summer holidays to help your child to catch up and keep up.
-Get an in-home tutor for just a couple of hours a week.
+Get an in-home and online tutor for just a couple of hours a week.
 Their personal one-to-one attention will help to fill in any missing building blocks in your child’s knowledge base and they can teach